 User experience is so much more than the quality of interaction between your customers and your website.
-There is a whole lot of science, psychology, and anecdotal evidence behind that it has been refined into a major subject.
+There is a whole lot of science, psychology, and anecdotal evidence behind it that it has been refined into a major subject.

 If you were to come across a web design manual from 10 years ago, you would find very little on UX or UI.
 That’s because back then, what mattered was functionality.
 So long as the website worked, everyone was happy.
-Except the user, who had to deal with unfriendly operation, lifeless graphics, and listless copy.
+Except for the user, who had to deal with the unfriendly operation, lifeless graphics, and listless copy.

-These three things are the life of user experience.
+These three things are the life of the user experience.
 Ease of functionality, graphics, and compelling copy will make a unique first impression with a better chance of converting them than having a cheesy website that looks suspicious at first glance.

 In case you haven’t noticed, the game has changed entirely.
 Today, the website is the face of any dental practice.
 Most of your potential patients interact with you indirectly through your website and make a decision by first impressions.

 For that, a clean site designed to inform rather than sell is your best bet.
-Having a consistent theme, intuitive web face and pertinent information will almost always make a good impression.
+Having a consistent theme, intuitive web face, and pertinent information will almost always make a good impression.
 But now we come to the actual implementation of these features.

 User Interface (UI) for Dentist Websites

 User Interface, or UI, is the actual link between the user and your practice through which you can interact.
 A phone call, an email, or a chat with your smart assistant.
 More technically, UI refers to the controls on your website through which the user interacts with your site.